kgdn/buffet/README.md

 ## Features

 - Create, start, stop, and delete QEMU/KVM virtual machines
-- Connect to virtual machines using [noVNC](https://github.com/novnc/noVNC), a web-based VNC client
+- Connect to virtual machines using noVNC and websockify
 - Manage virtual machine images, logos, and distributions using a JSON file
 - Administer users, virtual machines and logs from the admin panel
 - Secure user authentication and authorisation using JSON Web Tokens (JWT) and bcrypt